We're offering 20% off September Live Online classes! See which courses are applicable. | Details

 However, we also know that life happens and, in the event that a class is missed we do offer recorded lectures, cloud access to all course materials and resources and office hour support from instructors to help you catch up, if needed.
 Again, persistence and the will to learn is key when it comes to making up missed coursework or mastering hard to grasp concepts.

-Ready To Enroll In Software Developer Foundations?
+Ready To Enroll In Python for Beginners?

 3. Complete The Development Projects